robiparvez/activity-tracker-desktop/README.md

 - Loads encrypted activity data from `activity.json`
 - Decrypts duration and AFK status using Fernet encryption
-- Filters data by employee ID and date ranges
+- Filters data by Hostname and date ranges

 **Analysis Types:**